antoinehabis/torch_contour/README.md

 3. draw contour.

-It can therefore be used to transform a polygon into a binary mask or distance map in a completely differentiable way.
+It can therefore be used to transform a polygon into a binary mask/distance map/ drawn contour in a completely differentiable way.
-In particular, it can be used to transform the detection task into a segmentation task.
+In particular, it can be used to transform the detection task into a segmentation task or do detection with any polygon.

 The three layers have no learnable weight.
 All they do is to apply a function in a differentiable way.

 ## Input (Float):

-A list of polygons of size $B \times N \times K \times 2$ with:\
+A list of polygons of shape $B \times N \times K \times 2$ with:
-$B$ the batch size\
+* $B$ the batch size
-$N$ the number of polygons for each image\
+* $N$ the number of polygons for each image
-$K$ the number of nodes for each polygon
+* $K$ the number of nodes for each polygon

 ## Output (Float):

-A mask or distance map of shape $B \times N \times H \times H$ with :\
+A mask/distance map/contour drawn of shape $B \times N \times H \times H$ with :
-$B$ the batch size
+* $B$ the batch size
-$N$ the number of polygons for each image\
+* $N$ the number of polygons for each image
-$H$ the Heigh of the distance map or mask\
+* $H$ the Heigh of the distance map or mask

 ## Important: